 THANKS A MILLION

-At 10:34 PM on September 22, 1984, the ICI computer repeatedly wrote “Thank you, Kathy” into memory and counted each one.
+At 10:34 PM on September 22, 1984, the ICI computer repeatedly wrote “Thank you, Kathy” into memory, erased it, and counted each action.
 Final confirmed count: 1,000,000.
 At the completion, it printed this note as proof of the event.

 It was a hit and I used it several other times.
 People in those days were boggled by a computer doing something a million times.
 As I recall, the run time was about ten minutes.
 On my desktop computer today, it would run almost instantaneously.